 This differs from simply assigning a tag to a network device and then using the tag chooser to assign it to others because if you were to remove that tag from all existing network devices, it would disappear from the tag chooser.
 Adding a tag to the library ensures it will always be available to assign to your network devices, regardless of whether or not it's currently in use.

-The tag chooser has a robust filtering function which is able to pick up on any string of letters entered that match a tag.
+The tag chooser has a robust filtering function that can pick up on any string of letters entered that match a tag.
 If you were searching for a location tag, for example, entering either "location=" and "cation" should both work, yielding all device tags with that string of letters included.